Indigenous law Aboriginal law Family law child welfare law criminal justice legal theory therapeutic jurisprudence

 Hadley Friedland is an assistant professor at the Faculty of Law.
 Her research focuses on Indigenous law, Aboriginal law, family law and child welfare law, criminal justice and therapeutic jurisprudence.
 She has published numerous articles and collaborated to produce accessible Indigenous legal resources for Indigenous communities, legal professionals and the general public.
 She is author of the book, The Wetiko (Windigo) Legal Principles: Cree and Anishinabek Responses to Violence and Victimization, University of Toronto Press, 2018.

 Dr. Friedland holds a Child and Youth Care diploma (with distinction) from MacEwan University, an LLB from the University of Victoria, and an LLM and PhD from the University of Alberta.
 She received the SSHRC Vanier Scholarship and the inaugural SSHRC Impact Talent Award, as well as the Governor General's Gold Medal for her graduate work.
-She was the first Research Director of the Indigenous Law Research Unit [ILRU] at the University of Victoria Faculty of Law and has worked extensively with Indigenous communities across Canada to identify and articulate their own laws.
+She was co-founder and first Research Director of the Indigenous Law Research Unit [ILRU] at the University of Victoria Faculty of Law and has worked extensively with Indigenous communities across Canada to identify and articulate their own laws.

 Dr. Friedland is co-founder, with Dr. Shalene Jobin (Faculty of Native Studies) of the Wahkohtowin Indigenous Law and Governance Lodge, an interdisciplinary initiative developed to uphold Indigenous law and governance through supporting community-led research.